cviebrock/sequel-pro-laravel-export/README.md

 **Bundles › Export › Export to Laravel Migration**, or use the keyboard shortcut **⌃⌥⌘M** (that's
 <kbd>CTRL</kbd> + <kbd>OPTION</kbd> + <kbd>CMD</kbd> + <kbd>M</kbd>).

-The resulting Laravel migration file will be saved to your desktop.
+The resulting Laravel migration file will be saved in a new directory called _SequelProLaravelExport_ on your desktop.
 You can then move this file into your Laravel project (usually `/database/migrations`) and then run `artisan migrate`.

 ## Caveats